A Place to Pause began as a therapy practice and grew into a home for reflection, creativity, connection, and meaningful change.

 After years of clinical work, I have come to believe that meaningful change rarely comes from pushing harder, moving faster, or trying to force ourselves into a better version of who we think we should be.

-Again and again, I have witnessed the importance of reflection: the moment someone has enough space to hear themselves more clearly, make sense of what they have been carrying, and reconnect with what matters beneath the noise of daily life.
+Again and again, I have witnessed the importance of reflection: the moment someone has enough space to hear themselves more clearly, make sense of what they have been carrying, and reconnect with what matters most.

-A Place to Pause grew from that belief and from my own experience of finding clarity through writing, painting, mindfulness, and reflection.
+A Place to Pause grew from both my work as a psychologist and my own experience finding clarity through writing, painting, mindfulness, creativity, and meaningful conversation.

-I created A Place to Pause as a space where clinical depth, reflection, creativity, and community can meet.
-A place for therapy, yes, but also for groups, workshops, creative gatherings, and co-created experiences that help people slow down, reconnect, and move forward with greater intention.
+I created A Place to Pause as a space where clinical depth, reflection, creativity, and community can meet—a place for therapy, groups, workshops, and meaningful conversations that help people reconnect with themselves and move forward with greater intention.

 Practices that support meaning, connection, and sustainable change.